Toalaah/dotfiles/readme.md

  -D {CONFIG} -t $HOME`, where `{CONFIG}` is the configuration you wish to remove (ex: nvim, zsh, or tmux).

-## Notes
+## TODOS

-Some things which are still in the working:
+- Uninstaller

-- Create an auto-uninstaller
+- Neomutt config
-- Improve neovim first-time startup (at the moment still throws errors due to missing plugins)
+- Dunst config
-- Add linters for most dotfiles to ensure consistent standards
+- Zathura config